syncfusion-content/blazor-docs/blazor/getting-started/microsoft-teams-app.md

 {% endhighlight %}
 {% endtabs %}

 Now, register the Syncfusion Blazor Service in the Blazor Server App.
-Here, Syncfusion Blazor Service is registered by setting [IgnoreScriptIsolation](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.GlobalOptions.html#Syncfusion_Blazor_GlobalOptions_IgnoreScriptIsolation) property as `true` to load the scripts externally in the [next steps](#add-script-reference).
 Open the `~/Program.cs` file and register the Syncfusion Blazor service as follows

 {% tabs %}
 {% highlight c# tabtitle="~/Program.cs" hl_lines="3 10" %}